fbpx

 Is cytoreduction with HIPEC dangerous?

-Any surgery has risks, with the severity ranging from minor infections to internal bleeding.
+All surgeries have risks, the severity ranging from minor infections or side effects to internal bleeding.
 Cytoreduction is no different, but safety has improved in recent years.
-Other potential complications include damage to any abdominal cavity organs or the body’s digestive system.
-In one study, 22% of patients experienced surgery-related side effects.
+Potential complications related to this surgery include damage to the organs in the abdominal cavity or to the digestive system.
+In one study, 22% of patients undergoing cytoreductive surgery experienced surgery-related side effects.

 blue box icon